-If Massive Success were a cake, it would always contain at least 5 ingredients.
+If Massive Success were a cake, it would always contain at least five elements.

 Many people want success but want to leave one or more of the ingredients out.
-When any of these ingredients are missing, the cake never turns out.
+When any of these ingredients is missing, the cake never turns out.

 Here are the 5 Ingredients of Massive Success.

 You cannot hope to have success without falling on your face.
-As I stated in my exclusive series “A New Perspective on Failure,” (available only for my subscribers which you can join for free in the form to the right) these types of setbacks are a positive and necessary part of the success journey.
+As I stated in my exclusive series “A New Perspective on Failure,” (available only for my subscribers who join free in the form to the right) these types of setbacks are a positive and necessary part of the success journey.